essaysMay 20, 20265 min read

 The Invisible Architecture

 You probably turned on a faucet this morning.
 Water came out.
-You did not, at that moment, think about the more than two million miles of pipe running beneath American streets, or the treatment plants upstream, or the fact that the system was designed in the nineteenth century for a twentieth-century population and is, in several famous cases, poisoning people.
+You did not, at that moment, think about the more than two million miles of pipe under American streets, or the treatment plants upstream, or the fact that the system was designed in the nineteenth century for a twentieth-century population and is, in several famous cases, poisoning people.
 You just brushed your teeth.

 What 'Infrastructure' Buys You